Polyconseil/pyhound/README.rst

 ========

-**pyhound** aims to output search results in the manner of ``grep`` and hence implement some (but definitely not all) of its options.
+**pyhound** aims to output search results in the manner of ``grep`` and hence implements some (but definitely not all) of its options.

 The main feature of **pyhound** is its ``--help`` argument::